alexjvr1/Velocity2020/README.md

 sed -i 's:01c_musPERepaired/::g' *repaired
 ```

+This outputs 3 files for each individual: a merged file and an unmerged R1 and R2 file.
+We will proceed only with the merged reads at this point.

+As these are no longer PE data, we can map as if we had a single read.

 ### 2. Map and process

 Map museum and modern samples to the Sanger reference genome.
 Thereafter correct the museum bam files using MapDamage, and downsample the modern data to the same final depth as the corrected museum bam files.